 Things That Can Delay Return

 Some women will notice a very swift return of menses, sometimes within a couple of weeks following the cessation of lochia.
 Others may experience an extended delay that can last many months, sometimes up to a year.
-Generally the delay is attributed to breastfeeding, with women who nurse or pump frequently generally delaying ovulation for an average of six months.
-Other things that can cause a delayed return of your cycle can include a hormonal imbalance or overabundance of stress on your life.
-If you feel concerned about a delay in return to menses you should talk with your OBGYN.
+Women who breastfeed or pump frequently may experience a delay in ovulation for an average of six months.
+Other things that can cause delay include a hormonal imbalance or the overabundance of stress on your life.
+If you feel concerned about a delay in your period, you should talk with your OBGYN.

 It is important to note that you are capable of ovulating at any time following birth, including during your lochia.
 It is entirely possible to ovulate before your post-partum bleed has concluded.
 If this happens, it is possible that you could become pregnant before your period ever returns.
-For this reason it is important to talk with your OBGYN at your 6 week checkup about birth control.
-You’ll want to mention if you are still pumping breastmilk, as some hormonal birth control methods could impact the quality or quantity of your supply.
-Many providers will recommend barrier methods, such as condoms, or an inter-uterine device (IUD), which can usually be placed as soon as 6 weeks post-delivery.
+For this reason, it is important to talk with your OBGYN at your six week checkup about birth control.
+You’ll want to mention if you are still pumping breast milk, as some hormonal birth control methods could impact the quality or quantity of your supply.
+Many providers will recommend barrier methods, such as condoms, or an inter-uterine device (IUD), which can usually be placed as soon as six weeks post-delivery.